-- Application fee which recovers the costs of administration and technical services provided in processing a trade waste application. - Re-inspection fee which recovers the costs of unplanned or re-inspections of premises (e.g. where there may be suspected non-compliance with approval conditions), above and beyond the costs of inspection activities covered by application or annual fees. - Food waste disposal fee which applies where Essential Water has approved the use of an existing food waste disposal unit for a hospital, nursing home or other eligible facility, and is charged on the basis of the number of beds in that facility.
+- Application fee which recovers the costs of administration and technical services provided in processing a trade waste application. - Annual fee which recovers the costs for ongoing administration and scheduled inspections (including monitoring) and varies by the different trade waste categories to reflect the varying complexity of the inspection and administration requirements of different types of discharge. - Re-inspection fee which recovers the costs of unplanned inspections or reinspections of premises (e.g. where there may be suspected non-compliance with approval conditions), above and beyond the costs of inspection activities covered by application or annual fees. - Food waste disposal fee which applies where Essential Water has approved the use of an existing food waste disposal unit for a hospital, nursing home or other eligible facility, and is charged on the basis of the number of beds in that facility.
+Box 9.1 Essential Water's trade waste prices